felipesabino/rss/README.md

 # Brutalist Report Static Site Generator

 A static site generator for RSS feeds, inspired by Brutalist Report aesthetics.
+Frontend is now an Astro app (`astro-app/`) that replaces the old Next.js dashboard (archived under `next-app/`).

 ## Overview